List of awards and nominations received by Heartland

 Heartland is a Canadian dramatic television series, it follows sisters Amy and Lou Fleming, their grandfather Jack Bartlett, and Ty Borden, through the highs and lows of life at their ranch.

 Total nominations and awards for the cast

 Canadian Screen Awards

 The Canadian Screen Awards are given annually by the Academy of Canadian Cinema & Television recognizing excellence in Canadian film, English-language television, and digital media.
 Heartland has two nominations, with one win.

 Directors Guild of Canada Awards

 The Directors Guild of Canada hosts an annual awards ceremony recognizing achievement in directing, production design, picture and sound editing.
-Heartland has eight wins out twelve nominations.
+Heartland has nine wins out of thirteen nominations.

 Gemini Awards

 The Gemini Awards were annual awards given by the Academy of Canadian Cinema & Television to recognize achievements in English-language television.
 Heartland garnered nine nominations, with one win.

 Joey Awards

 The Joey Awards are given annually to young Canadian performers in film and television.
 Heartland has been nominated eight times, winning twice.